robinvanpoppel/git-tfs-authors/README.md

 ```

 ## Prerequisites
-* You'll need Visual Studio 2017 to build, because of the reference to Microsoft.TeamFoundation.Client.dll
+* You'll need Visual Studio 2017 or 2019 to build, because of the reference to Microsoft.TeamFoundation.Client.dll

 ## See also
 * git-tfs-clone: https://github.com/git-tfs/git-tfs/blob/master/doc/commands/clone.md